 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- Caregivers may do an ultrasound or computed tomography (CT) scan as they plan your surgery.
-Ask your caregiver for more information about these and other tests you may need.
+- Caregivers may do an ultrasound or a CT scan to help plan your surgery.
+Talk to your caregiver about these or other tests you may need.
 Write down the date, time, and location for each test.

 The night before your surgery: